 Pre-authorization is required for all in- and out-of-network outpatient therapy services.
-Failure to pre-authorize outpatient physical, speech, and occupational therapy will result in a 50% reduction in benefits.
+Failure to preauthorize outpatient physical, speech, and occupational therapy will result in a 50% reduction in benefits.
 Failure to pre-authorize outpatient cardiac, pulmonary, and respiratory therapy will result in a 20% reduction in benefits.
-See Page 13 for details.